vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-requirements.md

 Therefore, while contributing to the Ubuntu project, your focus should be on cultivating understanding rather than being able to provide answers to a predetermined set of questions.
 Consider the following not as "questions you must be able to answer," but rather as "topics to comprehend, accompanied by a few illustrative questions that have arisen in the past."

+\*1: "expected level" is a non linear, non unit description of how deep a particular topic should be covered.
+Abbreviated as B \= Basic, I \= Intermediate, A \= Advanced.
+If an E is present in the column, this will be mostly demonstrated by Evidence over being to answer questions.

 | Topic | Description => Expected level\*¹ | |  |  |  |  |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |
 |  |  | PPU | pkg-set | SRU-dev | MOTU | core-dev |